KL-AE2160/simplydjs-docs/docs/Others/emitError.md

 :::danger WARNING
-This can stop your whole project as it emits an error not logging in console.
+This may cause your entire project to stop as it emits an error not logging in the console.
 :::

-## Arguements:
+## Arguments:
 ```ts
 simplydjs.emitError({ name: string, tip: string })
 ```